 Note that once the original top stop has been removed from a zipper, it is very challenging to re-use it.
 Instead, try working with a fresh top stop and crimp it onto the zipper tape at the desired end point.

 Zipper top stops are usually made from metal.
 The following types of metal top stops are currently stocked: antique brass (burnished gold color), brass (shiny gold color), nickel (silver color), black (metal is coated with black enamel), white (metal is coated with white enamel).
 Top stops come in a variety of sizes: #3, #5, #7, and #10.

 The gauge or size of the zipper corresponds to the gauge of the top stop that should be used.
 For example, if you are selecting a new top stop to attach to a #5 molded plastic zipper, you would use a #5 top stop.

 How Are Zipper Top Stops Offered?

-Zipper top stops are available by the pair or by the package of 100.
-If you are repairing more than a few zippers, it is most economical to purchase a package of 100.
+Zipper top stops are available by the pair or by the package of 10 or 100.
+If you are repairing more than a few zippers, it is most economical to purchase a package of 10 or 100.
 However, if you are repairing just one or two zippers, you can order only what you need.